top of page

 2. Finish

-I am not familiar with the coatings but by touching, the SunRace's finish feels smoother than Shimano's.
-The Japanese brand's surface feels like a very fine sand paper while the Taiwanese is smooth and shiny (see photo).
-SunRace's spider is available in red, this anodized color looks just great in red!
+I'm not an expert in coatings, but when touched, SunRace's finish feels smoother than Shimano's.
+The Japanese brand's surface is like a very fine sandpaper, while the Taiwanese brand is smooth and shiny (see the photo).
+SunRace offers the spider in red; this anodized color appears more premium than the black one!

 Decision

-To make a decision between the Shimano R7000 and the SunRace CS-RX1 rear cassette was not a difficult one.
-I could get them both for the same price, so I opted for the smoother silver finish with the red anodized alloy spider, the red spacers and the red lockring.
-And did I mention the 'cool' factor of the CS-RX1?
+Choosing between the Shimano R7000 and the SunRace CS-RX1 rear cassette was easy.
+Both were available at the same price, so I went with the one featuring a smoother silver finish, complemented by the red anodized alloy spider, red spacers, and red lockring.
+Plus, the CS-RX1 has this 'cool' factor I couldn't resist.

 SunRace Origin